 Among other things, the conference is always an important chance to get these young guys thinking and talking about art, language, and ideas.
 This year, the ideas included Black Panther cover variants, rap lyrics and poetry, astrophysics, a brief history on Black Power, and a developing fiction project about jetpacks and East St. Louis.

-Notes on conferences:Of course, this conference was a large collaborative effort.
+Notes on the conference:Of course, this conference was a large collaborative effort.
 My colleagues Darryl Cherry, Elizabeth Cali, Jessica Harris, Matt Johnson, Geoff Schmidt, and Linda Jaworski-Moiles all contributed.
-The Philosophy Department covered lunch for the guys.
-Several SIUE students, including Briana Reed, Kendra Martin, Amelia Williams, Taylor Cross, and Breanna Woolfolk, also helped out in a variety of ways.
+The Philosophy Department covered lunch for the guys, and my friends at Lovejoy Library provided the space.
+Several SIUE students, including Briana Reed, Kendra Martin, Amelia Williams, Taylor Cross, and Breanna Woolfolk, also helped out in a variety of ways, like running the book fair.

 • Black boys imagining Black Panther covers